GerHobbelt/owemdjee/README.md

 - **wyhash** [📁](./wyhash) [🌐](https://github.com/GerHobbelt/wyhash) -- No hash function is perfect, but some are useful. `wyhash` and `wyrand` are the ideal 64-bit hash function and PRNG respectively: solid, portable, fastest (especially for short keys), salted (using a dynamic secret to avoid intended attack).
 - **xor-and-binary-fuse-filter** [📁](./xor-and-binary-fuse-filter) [🌐](https://github.com/GerHobbelt/xor_singleheader) -- XOR and Binary Fuse Filter library: Bloom filters are used to quickly check whether an element is part of a set.
 Xor filters and binary fuse filters are faster and more concise alternative to Bloom filters.
 They are also smaller than cuckoo filters.
 They are used in [production systems](https://github.com/datafuselabs/databend).
 - **xxHash** [📁](./xxHash) [🌐](https://github.com/GerHobbelt/xxHash) -- fast (non-cryptographic) hash algorithm
+- ~~**circlehash** [📁](./circlehash) [🌐](https://github.com/GerHobbelt/circlehash) -- a family of non-cryptographic hash functions that pass every test in SMHasher.~~

+  - **removed**; reason: written in Go; port to C/C++ is easy but just too much effort for too little gain; when we're looking for *fast* non-cryptographic hashes like this, we don't it to include 128-bit / 64-bit multiplications as those are generally slower than shift, add, xor.
+While this will surely be a nice hash, it doesn't fit our purposes.